 Make Runaways Safe Campaign and Runaways Charter

-We are asking every local authority in England to sign up to our Runaways Charter, co-written by young runaways.
+We ask every local authority in England to sign up to our Runaways Charter, co-written by young runaways.
 Have a look at our interactive map of the country to see if your local authority has signed up.
 Our report 'Making Runaways Safer' sets out good practice taken by local authorities who have signed up.

 The local picture